Best 10 Microsoft 365 Backup and Recovery Solutions For Business (2026)

 Backupify, now part of Kaseya, handles cloud backup for Microsoft 365 environments covering Exchange Online, OneDrive, SharePoint, and Teams.
 We think the automated user detection and hands-off operation are the strongest selling points for small to mid-sized teams that want protection without babysitting the system.

 Customers consistently mention reliability as the standout feature.
 The setup process is straightforward, and the web console stays simple enough that you’re not training people for hours.
 Long-term users describe it as something that just works in the background.
-Something to be aware of is that backup scheduling is limited to three preset daily windows with no customization, and some users report that the interface can feel sluggish during routine operations.
+Something to be aware of is that users report that the interface can sometimes feel sluggish during routine operations.

 We think Backupify works best for small to mid-sized organizations that need compliance-ready backup without dedicated backup administrators.
 The Kaseya VSA integration adds value for MSPs already in that ecosystem.
 If you need backup frequency beyond three times daily or want custom scheduling, that’s a real limitation to factor in.